 I’m sure you’ve heard that Costa Rica is an expensive country to travel and live and you heard correctly.
-In fact it is ranked as the most expensive country in Central America and one of the 6th most expensive in North America and the Caribbean (edged out by the US only by a bit) according to the World Economic Forum.
+In fact it is ranked as one of the most expensive countries in Latin America (4th).

 9 Things Cheaper in Costa Rica Than the US